RTS2013/RTS/README.md

   *  Weapons/Ammo (Arms)

 Resource harvesting:
-  *  Like "chests" - Towns / Ruins / (caves?) are "scavanged" and (random?) resources pop out.
+  *  Like "chests" - Towns / Ruins / (caves?) are "scavanged" and (random?) resources pop out

                      *  there are two ways this can play out
                      *  1)  regular pillaging of the same towns as they are "replenished" (caves would make this easy)
                      *  2)  scavanging results in HUGE payoffs but only rarely and plots DON'T replenish